 At Ohio State, as both a land-grant and R1 university, there is an obligation to uphold the highest standards of integrity and transparency.
 The annual conflict of interest disclosure process, in the eCOI application, is an opportunity to fulfill these obligations.
-Four tips have been developed to help understand the reporting requirements.

 Disclosure = Transparency

 Full disclosure of outside activities, financial interests, and other relationships from outside Ohio State promotes the shared values of integrity and transparency.